ArrichM/FinVol/README.md

 - ggplot2

-2. The Code is split into two parts. "main.R" conducts all necessary computations and is the primary object of interest. "resources.R" holds a number of functions that will be called during the evaluation of "main.R".
+2. Simply pull this directory and run "main.R" directly without any adjustments.
+The Code is split into two parts. "main.R" conducts all necessary computations and is the primary object of interest. "resources.R" holds a number of functions that will be called during the evaluation of "main.R".
 Thus, please do not separate the two files.
 The necessary data is stored in the "Data" folder.

 NOTE: please do not separate these files.
 Otherwise, the code won't run properly.